SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: SMART-MC

+It is straightforward to verify that the model remains non-identifiable without additional constraints.
+Given its similarity to multinomial logistic regression, a natural solution is to set one state as the reference by fixing $\bm{\beta}_{u,v} = \bm{0}$ for some $v \in \{1, \dots, N\}$ within each row $u$.
+While this resolves identifiability, it forces at least one non-zero component per row, limiting our goal of inducing data-driven sparsity in the transition matrix (see Section \ref{intro}).
+In MS DMT sequence modeling, many transitions are rare, often with empirical counts near zero, and cannot be anticipated a priori.
+Imposing non-zero constraints on such transitions may yield non-zero estimates even when empirical counts are zero, reducing model flexibility.
+This motivates the need for an alternative identifiability strategy.

-Instead of adopting the non-identifiability resolution technique utilized in the aforementioned approach, we propose constraining each $\bm{\beta}_{u,v}$ to have an $l_2$ norm of 1.
-The $l_2$ norm of a vector $\bm{x} = (x_1, x_2, \dots, x_n)$ is defined as $||\bm{x}||_2 = \sqrt{x_1^2 + x_2^2 + \cdots + x_n^2}$.
-Such a constraint is well-studied and has gained significant popularity for addressing identifiability issues in single-index modeling \citep{Carroll1997, Zhu2006, Das2017}.
-In the context of the proposed model, this modification not only resolves the existing identifiability issue, but also enhances our control over $m^{(k)}_{u,v}$ for all $v\in\{1,\ldots, N\}$ uniformly.
-Consequently, if a particular state transition is found to have zero empirical transition count, we may bypass the estimation of the coefficient vector corresponding to that transition, followed by appropriate adjustments, as discussed in the subsequent subsection.
-This decision-making process of determining whether to estimate a transition probability as a function of covariates or as a constant is entirely data-driven, without necessitating any data-specific modifications to the proposed model.
-However, this is not achievable when modeling $\beta_{uv}$ using (2), as this approach does not treat all states (corresponding to any given row $u$) uniformly.
-It requires one state to be designated as the reference level, which imposes the constraint that this reference level must remain non-zero.
-In the following subsection, we further explore how the proposed model framework allows us to incorporate sparsity within the transition matrix in a fully data-driven manner.
+Instead of using the non-identifiability resolution technique from the previous approach, we propose constraining each $\bm{\beta}_{u,v}$ to have an $l_2$ norm of 1, defined as $||\bm{x}||_2 = \sqrt{x_1^2 + \cdots + x_n^2}$.
+This constraint, well-studied in single-index modeling \citep{Carroll1997, Das2017}, parsimoniuosly resolves the identifiability issue and improves control over $m^{(k)}_{u,v}$ uniformly for all $v \in \{1, \dots, N\}$.
+If a transition has zero empirical count, we bypass estimating the corresponding coefficient vector, making appropriate adjustments.
+In the following subsection, we explore how our model framework incorporates sparsity in the transition matrix in a fully data-driven manner.